MrWilliam932/Arduino-Minecraft-3D-Printer/README.md

 it converts the gcode commands into Minecraft commands.
 And that's done like this:

-First you read the file line by line looking for a '\r' (carriage return) then all the read characters are inserted into a string.
+First you read the file line by line looking for a carriage return ('\r') then all the read characters are inserted into a string.
-Then the program checks that that string starts with 'G' (in the program you can actually change this, or add more letters, command types), If it doesn't then the command is deleted and then starts looking for a new line.
-If it does, then calls the next function "CommandData" with the line just read as parameter.
+Then the program checks that that string starts with 'G' (**in the program you can actually change this, or add more letters/command types**)
+If it doesn't then the command is deleted and then starts looking for a new line.
+If it does, then calls the next function "CommandData" with the line just read as a parameter.

-This function looks
+This function then removes the comment if it has one, this is done by asking the string if it has a ';', if it does, then sets the length of the string from the beggining to the semicolon position - 1.
+If it doesn't the length is the position of the next carriage return -1.

+Once we have the command separated from the comment, it's time to separate the command into it's parts.

+The Gcode has it's parts separated by espaces, so in order to take the parts of the command we just need to look for the spaces and save the string read into a new string, then delete the part we just took from the original string and keep looking for new parts in the command until the command string is empty.
+All this data is saved into an Array of 5 Strings.

+With our command separated into parts it's time to convert all the strings into something we can work with, The first string is the Code, this part will tell the arduino what has to do with the attributes we send to it.

+We do that by checking the Code with a list of codes we have at the beggining of the program, called "ValidCmds" and at the moment just recognizes 2 commands:
+G1 (linear movement) and G28 (home all axes), If the command we just sent doesn't have one of these codes then the command is ignored, but if it doesn't then starts looking into the array of strings one by one.

+Each string in the array is checked against some parameter prefixes, if the command starts with a known prefix then is decoded, first it removes the prefix in order to have a string with only numbers.

+X and Y are prefixes that refer to X and Y movements, **these movements are ignored if the printer wants to move less than a block in any given direction** in other words, if the amount of movement is < 1 then the printer ignores theres a movement in that axis.

+Since the Z axis always moves 1 by 1 the printer just needs to know if the value is > 0.

+The E parameter, the amount of extrussion is only needed to know if it wants to extrude or not, so if one of the parameters starts with E the printer knows that has to extrude, we dont care about the amount since every command tell us if it needs to extrude or not.

+If a command says it wants to move but does not extrude, then is a simple movement.

+All the parameters are then returned and stored in a data type.

+The next function is the CmdExec which calls the function associated with it's name.

+Next I'm going to explain